-1. ART 118 is intended for Graphic Design and Photography majors.
+1. ART 259 is intended for Graphic Design A.S. majors.
 2. Students are required to work on projects outside of class, often utilizing specified software.
 3. Students are required to utilize resources to improve their understanding of the curriculum outside of class.
-4. Projects are to be based on 2D and 3D media and include the design thinking process, concept-development, and hierarchy.
-5. Software will be taught through task-based lectures focusing on learning outcomes.
+4. Projects are based on web and digital applications and the design thinking process utilized in the professional field.
+5. Software should be taught through task-based lectures focusing on learning outcomes.
 Step-by-step teaching methods should be utilized for exercises only.
 Projects and lectures should focus on teaching the main concepts required to use the programs and terminology effectively and instill in the student the ability to work independently and understand how to apply concepts.
 6. This course consists of at least 100 minutes of lecture and 100 minutes of lab work each week for the fifteen- week semester.
-7. The course has a fee of \$70 to cover course materials.
-(This fee does not cover the course textbook/s)